 The representative can file a claim to obtain compensation to cover medical bills, funeral expenses, and other estate expenses.
 It may also be possible to recover compensation for pain and suffering the decedent experienced prior to death.
 Amounts recovered by the estate are used to pay bills.
 Any remainder is distributed to the deceased person’s beneficiaries as set forth in a will or under law.

-Statute of Limitations for a Claim
+What is the Statute of Limitations for a Wrongful Death Claim?

 Family members and personal representatives have only a limited amount of time to file a wrongful death claim under the state statute of limitations.
 That time limit may vary somewhat depending on the circumstances.